Error mitigation for logical circuits using decoder confidence: Decoder Confidence Scores Inform Low-Overhead Error Mitigation

-As suggested by the observation in \cref{sec:many_decoding_window_statistics} that most of the logical error risk is contained in a few very risky windows, \cref{fig:d=19model}d shows that the post-selection method does not require exponential overhead for a linear LER decrease (for a significant range of reduction).
-However, we do observe that the accuracy of the DCS is very significant in the performance of circuit-level exploration of the DCS data.
-Recall that Section~\ref{part_1} established a close match between swim distance and the underlying log odds; even so, we see in \cref{fig:d=19model} panels (c) and (d) that the imperfect nature of the correlation manifests in a considerable reduction in the quality of the information we obtain about the whole-circuit LEP.
-In panel (d), we show that a modest reduction in the assumed deviation from $\Delta=1$ (somewhat pessimistic given \cref{fig:source_of_dcs_variation_perturb0.3}) to $\Delta=0.7$ dramatically improves performance.
-Conversely, if we were to replace the swim distance with an alternative DCS that is significantly weaker, it is possible that the circuit-level mitigations explored in this paper would become ineffective.
+\Cref{fig:d=19model}d shows impressive improvement in the whole-circuit LEP when we impose an abort condition based on the instantaneous window DCS.
+As suggested by the observation in \cref{sec:many_decoding_window_statistics} that most of the logical error risk is contained in a few very risky windows, we see the post-selection method does not require exponential overhead for a linear decrease in LER (for a significant range of reduction).
+However, we do observe that DCS accuracy is very significant in the amount of reduction.
+Recall that \cref{part_1} established a close match between the swim distance and $\lambda$; even so, we see in \cref{fig:d=19model}c,d that the imperfect correlation manifests in a considerable worsening of the quality of the information we obtain about the whole-circuit LEP.
+Note that the $\sigma_r=1$ assumption is somewhat pessimistic as an extrapolation from \cref{fig:source_of_dcs_variation_perturb0.3}, and with a modest reduction to $\sigma_r=0.7$ the performance dramatically improves.
+Conversely, if we were to replace the swim distance with an alternative DCS that is significantly weaker, it is possible that the whole-circuit LEP mitigations explored in this paper would become ineffective.

 Finally in \cref{fig:d=19model}e we generate the equivalent of the earlier panels in \cref{fig:MLE_abort}b,d.
 It is reassuring that the key qualitative features are again seen in this alternative model.